christopher-adolphe/fm-challenge-creative-agency/README.md

 ### What I learned
 #### On the CSS side
 I have been using the **Block, Element, Modifier** methodology (commonly referred to as BEM) for my `CSS` authoring for a very long time because I benefit of a better structured `CSS` with low specificity and ease of readability and maintainability.
-However, I recently heard of the **CUBE CSS** methodology *(created by Andy Bell)* and was curious to know how if differs from BEM.
-So I decided to read more about it and use this project as a way to implement what I've learned.
+However, I recently heard of the **CUBE CSS** methodology *(created by Andy Bell)* and was curious to know how it differs from BEM.
+So I decided to read more about it and use this project as a way to implement what I learned.

 - CUBE stands for **Composition Utility Block Exception**
   - **Composition** is the layer that controls the overall layout *(i.e how elements interact with each other)* and the rhythm *(i.e the space around those elements)*